TheMisinformationGame/MisinformationGame/docs/Results.md

 #### Post Flags
 {:#posts-post-flags .no_toc}
-The number of flag reactions to the post that was shown to the participant.
+The number of flag reactions to the post shown to the participant.
 This does not include the increase to the number of flags if the participant flagged this post.
 This column will only be included if